 The origin of the Korean vertical datum has been determined from MSL by averaging the ebb and flow of the tide of Incheon Bay in 1963 and is located in the campus of Inha Technical College, Incheon city.
-The height is 26.6871m and it was observed by NGII from February 28 to March 11 in 1964 based on the Inchon vertical origin which was established in 1917 by the Bureau of Land Survey of Japan.
+The height is 26.6871m and it was observed by NGII from February 28 to March 11 in 1964 based on the Incheon vertical origin.